Big Fat Indian Wedding

 Another popular north Indian tradition is Baasi Jawari or Joothe Churana (stealing the shoes).
 The bride’s sisters hide the groom’s shoes and demand the groom’s money to have them returned.
 Apart from all the fun, many pujas (prayers) are performed by the bride and the groom on the day of the wedding.
 The bride does a Gowri Puja (worshipping the Indian goddess Parvathi), and the groom does a Ganesh Puja (worshipping the elephant-headed Indian deity Ganesha), to gain their blessings so that the entire wedding runs smoothly without any hurdles.

 The bride and groom are considered wed when the groom ties a mangalsutram/thali which is a sacred thread that symbolizes his promise to take care of the bride as long as he lives.
 The groom ties three knots when he ties the Thali, symbolizing the gods Brahma, Vishnu, and Maheshwara.
 The entire wedding is done around an Agni Homam (sacred fire).
-Agni (fire god) is considered as the main witnesses to the marriage.
+Agni (fire god) is considered the main witness to the marriage.
 The bride and the groom then circle the fire seven times, in a clockwise direction, called Saat Phere which signifies seven goals of married life which include religious and moral duties, prosperity, spiritual salvation and liberation, and sensual gratification.
 The bride leads the Pheres first and then the groom leads them, signifying equality of the two partners and their determination to stand beside each other through happiness and sorrow.

 Suggested Read: Pre Wedding Beauty Tips for Indian Brides